 Note: PRISM checks for DNS registry announcements to find an NMOS registry.
-In case of multiple registries, the PRISM attempts to register with the NMOS registry with the highest priority (0 is highest).
+If there are multiple registries, PRISM attempts to register with the NMOS registry that has the highest priority (0 is highest).
 If NMOS DNS is set to Auto, all Multicast and Unicast registry announcements are considered.
 Selecting Multicast or Unicast shows only that type of registry announcement.

-- 7. If you chose Static in Step 6: - A. Set the NMOS Registration Method to Static. - B. Set the desired static NMOS Registry Address and Port.
+- 8. If you chose Static in Step 6: - A. Set the NMOS Registration Method to Static. - B. Set the desired static NMOS Registry Address and Port.
 You can view the Static NMOS Registry status on the IP Session NMOS tab.
 If PRISM is successfully registered, the LED will be green.